-Partnerships play a key role in delivering community strategies and in helping to promote and improve the well being of an area.
-The Local Authority can still deliver some services, but their distinctive leadership role is to bring together the contributions of the various stakeholders and deliver a shared vision of services based on user wishes.
+Partnerships play a key role in delivering community strategies and in helping to promote and improve the well-being of an area.
+The Council can still deliver some services, but their distinctive leadership role is to bring together the contributions of the various stakeholders and deliver a shared vision of services based on user wishes.

-The key controls for authority partners are:
+The key controls for Council partners are:

-a) If appropriate to be aware of their responsibilities under the authority's financial regulations and contract standing orders

-- b) To ensure that risk management processes are in place to identify an assess all known risks - c) To ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise - d) To agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences - e) To communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution a) Both the Council and the Cabinet are responsible for approving delegations, including frameworks for partnerships and joint ventures.
-The Cabinet is the focus for forming partnerships and joint ventures with other local public, private, voluntary and community sector organisations to address local needs.
+- a) If appropriate to be aware of their responsibilities under the Council's financial regulations and contract standing orders. - b) To ensure that risk management processes are in place to identify an assess all known risks. - c) To ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise. - d) To agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences. - e) To communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution.